concord-consortium/lab/readme.md

 #### Automatic build processing using Guard

-Start watching the `src/` and `test/` directories and when files are changed automatically generate the JavaScript Lab modules, the examples, and run the tests.
+Start watching the `src/` and `test/` directories with [Guard](#guard) and when files are changed automatically generate the JavaScript Lab modules, the examples, and run the tests.

     bin/guard